-We said desktop, what about mobile app header bidding?
-Since the header element exists only in a browser and there’s no browser in the mobile app, the implementation of header bidding for mobile apps was unavailable for a long time.
+We said desktop, what about mobile app header-bidding?
+Since header element exists only in a browser and there’s no browser in the mobile app, the implementation of the header-bidding for mobile apps was unavailable for a long time.

-Header Bidding Technology vs. Waterfall
+Header-Bidding Technology vs. Waterfall

 During the waterfall, the publisher sets a CPM floor and keeps sending sequential requests for every advertiser in turns, until the impression is bought.
 Advertisers are lined up in the hierarchy, where bidders who reserved impressions are in the top priority.
 The inventory slot will be definitely sold, but not at the highest price as advertisers are not bidding simultaneously which restricts the competition.